-Whether you’re a burgeoning property magnate with a string of properties or just starting as a landlord, tenant screening remains the most important task you can do as a landlord.
+Whether you’re a burgeoning property magnate with a string of properties or just starting out as a landlord, tenant screening remains the most important task you can do.

 But are all rental applications the same?
-Is there a difference between an apartment rental application and a house rental application?
+Is there a difference between the approval process for an apartment rental application and a house rental application?

 Spoiler — you need to screen your apartment tenants for good neighborliness.